Skip to content

 • The position must be related to the applicant's university degree.

-• The position in Germany must command a gross annual income of at least EUR 56,400 (in 2022).
-A gross annual salary of at least EUR 43,992 (in 2022) is required for employees in shortage occupations.
-These professions at present are: Scientists in natural science disciplines, mathematicians, architects, interior, urban and traffic planners, designers, engineers, scientific engineers, physicians (except dentists) and those with academic qualifications in information and communications technology.
+• The position in Germany must command a gross annual income of at least EUR 58,400 as of 2023.
+A yearly gross salary of at least EUR 45,552, also as of 2023, is required for employees in shortage occupations.
+These professions are Scientists in natural science disciplines, mathematicians, architects, interior, urban, and traffic planners, designers, engineers, scientific engineers, physicians (except dentists), and those with academic qualifications in information and communications technology.

 If a candidate you’re interested in hiring doesn’t meet the qualifications for the EU Blue Card, there are other work permit options.